appharbor/metric-reporter/README.md

 #### Measure (action)

-Like the other `Measure` overload this is per-period, but uses the time it takes to execute the delegate as the measurement value:
+Like the other `Measure` overload this is per-period, but uses the time it takes to execute the action delegate as the measurement value:

 The block form auto-submits the time it took for its contents to execute as the measurement value: